felixnext/python-functown/README.md

 > **Note:** The `last_decorator` parameter is used to indicate that this is the last decorator in the chain.
 > This makes sure that the signature of the function is consumable by Azure Functions.
+> Alternatively you can also the the `@functown.clean` decorator to clean up the signature.

 ### `handle_errors`